 This museum is a great option for families with little children.
 The farm animals, the forest, and the lake are a magnet for the little ones.

 Location: 16-20, Padurea Dumbrava Street, Sibiu, Sibiu County

-If you’re planning to add more attractions to your list besides the spectacular painted churches while visiting Bucovina, try the Village Museum from Suceava.
-Focused on the peasant culture of the region, it combines traditional installations with typical houses, recreating the atmosphere of an authentic village from Bucovina and even locals’ perception on the key events of rural life: birth, marriage and death.
+If you’re planning to add more attractions to your list besides the famous painted churches while visiting Bucovina, plan a visit to the Village Museum from Suceava.
+Presenting the peasant culture of the region, it combines traditional installations with typical houses, recreating the atmosphere of an authentic village from Bucovina and locals’ view on the key events of rural life: birth, marriage, and death.
 For a complete day, add a visit to the large 14th-century fortress from Suceava.

 Location: Cetatii Street, Suceava, Suceava County

 Check the visiting schedule on muzeulbucovinei.ro

 We move north, to Maramures, the land of wooden churches and wooden architecture.
 If you feel the modernized villages lost much of their traditional touch, stop in Sighetu Marmatiei for a visit to the Village Museum.
 Opened in 1981, the museum presents an impressive collection of typical peasant houses representative of the wooden architecture of the region, the oldest church dating back to the 17th century.
 It’s a rare chance to see how a typical Maramures village looked like until a few decades ago.